chulminy/AE_ENVE_GEOE_121/README.md

 ## Policy for Cheating
 <del>Students are encouraged to work in groups through collaborative learning only for homework assignments </del>.

 **This course has two full-time WEEF TAs.
 If you have a question, you need to visit the WEEF TA office to ask their helps.
 Also, you can use LEAN discussion board to ask questions.
-Do not discuss your homework to your colleagues.**
+Do not discuss your homework to your colleagues before their submission.**

 Students are required to submit their assignments individually.
 The TA will run software to check your scripts to detect plagiarism.
 Please do not think that you are able to deceive TAs or instructor.
 Although you pass all the problems in the MATLAB Grader, you will get a 0 grade if your solution is considered plagiarism with a zero-tolerance.
 Also, you might be reported to Engineering Undergraduate Associate Dean as [**an academic offense**](#discipline). **Both copiers and copyees are guilty of cheating and will receive an equal penalty.** **The penalty includes a zero mark on the corresponding homework assignment or quiz and a zero mark on online engagement and pre-assessment.**